pascal-fb-martin/pidcc/README.md

 The pidcc program is installed in /usr/local/bin.

+> [!NOTE]
+> The PiGPIO library is normally installed by default on all Raspberry Pi OS variants.
+If any package is missing, install packages pigpio and libpigpio-dev

 ## Commands

 The PiDcc program accepts the following commands on its standard input: